nguy4130/Social-Distancing-CV/README.md

 # Social-Distancing-CV
 This repository has code to calculate the number of social distancing violations given in an image.
-We implemented a CNN to identify ground plane in the image and perform homography transformation to get bird's eye view of the image.
-We ran object detection algorithm - YOLOv3 to identify persons in the image.
-If distance between bounding boxes in the bird's ye view is < 6 feet, it is considered a violation of social distancing.
+We implemented a CNN to identify ground plane and perform homography transformation to get bird's eye view of the image.
+We ran object detection algorithm - YOLOv3 to identify all the persons.
+If distance between bounding boxes in the bird's eye view is < 6 feet, it is considered a violation of social distancing.

 ## Modules in the repository
 ### YOLOv3